supabase/pg_jsonschema/README.md

 pg_jsonschema is a (very) thin wrapper around the [jsonschema](https://docs.rs/jsonschema/latest/jsonschema/) rust crate.
 Visit their docs for full details on which drafts of the JSON Schema spec are supported.

+## Try it Out

+Spin up Postgres with pg_jsonschema installed in a docker container via `docker-compose up`.
+The database is available at `postgresql://postgres:password@localhost:5407/app`

 ## Installation